Understanding the Science Behind Mindfulness Meditation

 3. Mindfulness meditation can protect your brain from declining due to aging and stress.

 Brain matter, which regulates functions including muscle control and sensory perception, is believed to shrink with age.
 Long-term mindfulness practitioners' brains are more protected from gray matter atrophy than non-practitioners, according to a study by Dr. Eileen Luders of the UCLA School of Medicine and Nicholas Cherubin of Australia's Centre for Research and Ageing.
-Guided meditation may improve focus, according to the results of a 2017 study on healthy older individuals' brain function.
+Guided meditation and its practice may improve focus, in healthy older individuals' brain function.
 A systematic review of research suggests that memory, attention, processing speed, and executive functioning are just some of the areas that may benefit from practicing mindfulness that may show a cognitive decline.

 4. Meditation improves mental clarity and focus.

 Recent studies have shown that individuals who engage in mindfulness-based cognitive therapy (MBCT) show significant improvements in short-term and autobiographical memory, cognitive flexibility, and meta-awareness (e.g., self-awareness).
 All of these are crucial for becoming more self-aware and thus able to alter maladaptive thought patterns.
-The "attentional blink," or the period during which new information is missed (because the focus is maintained on the previous stimulus), is reduced in those who have practiced mindfulness meditation, according to other studies (by Alan Wallace, Richie Davidson, and Amishii Jha).
+The "attentional blink," or the period during which new information is missed (because the focus is maintained on the previous stimulus), is reduced in those who engage in mindfulness practices, according to other studies (by Alan Wallace, Richie Davidson, and Amishii Jha).

 5. Mindfulness meditation can improve your heart health.

-In one study conducted by the National Center of Biotechnology Information (NCBI), people diagnosed with pre-hypertension were randomly allocated to either mindfulness meditation training or a progressive muscle relaxation program to complement their meditation therapy.
+In one study conducted by the National Center of Biotechnology Information (NCBI), people diagnosed with prehypertension were randomly allocated to either mindfulness meditation training or a progressive muscle relaxation program to complement their meditation therapy.
 Systolic and diastolic blood pressure decreases were much larger in those who practiced mindfulness.
-Another 2015 study showcased that while receiving standard care for their condition, participants in a trial were randomly allocated to an online program designed to teach them how to meditate or on a waitlist.
+Other studies have showcased that while receiving standard care for their condition, participants in a trial were randomly allocated to an online program designed to teach them how to meditate or be on the waitlist.
 Compared to the waitlist group, those who participated in the mindfulness program had lower heart rates and performed better on the six-minute walking test, a measure of cardiovascular capability.
 According to research, meditation improves heart health and the likelihood of survival after a heart attack by increasing respiratory sinus arrhythmia, the normal fluctuations in heart rate that occur during breathing.

 How to Ground Your Feet in Mindfulness

-We have seen that innumerable benefits of mindfulness meditation transcend beyond the physical; it extends to mental, emotional, and psychological aspects.
+We have seen that meditation and its practice transcend beyond the physical; it extends to mental, emotional, and psychological aspects.
 However, Before you commit to the practice, understand that it is like any other exercise, it won't work if you expect the benefits of mindfulness to show up immediately.
 Don't expect miracles at the outset, but as you keep practicing it, you will observe your stress levels and mood disorders are reduced.

-Try this meditation where you can experience deep calm with a few minutes of silence.
+Try this mindfulness technique where you can experience deep calm with a few minutes of silence.

 With regular practice, you will discover mindfulness as a powerful tool for relieving stress and improving well-being.
-Guided meditations can be a wonderful way to get into this practice and help you sail through your initial learning phase.
+Guided mindfulness meditations can be a wonderful way to learn mindfulness and help you sail through your initial learning phase.